Casino Games with the Lowest House Edge

 Craps - House Edge 1-16%

-You’ve undoubtedly seen a film featuring Vegas and the characters in a casino, if not at the roulette for blackjack, then throwing dice down a table with an over-enthusiastic crowd leaning in.
+You’ve undoubtedly seen a film featuring Vegas, with characters in a casino—whether at the roulette or blackjack tables, or throwing dice down a table as an over-enthusiastic crowd leans in.

-Well, the game is called craps, it’s played with dice, and piles of money!
+Well, that game is called craps.
+It’s played with dice—and often, with piles of money!

-Combining these bets brings the house edge down further
+Combining these bets helps reduce the overall house edge even further.

 Keep Reading